drfloob/_tree/README.md

 ## Secondary design goals:

- * All logical operations are pluggable
+ * All logical operations have pluggable behaviors
- * Sane defaults for all operations
+ * All operations have sane defaults
- * Not a complete dog on performance tests
+ * Performance isn't impractically bad
  * AMD, Node, and global-script compatible